 Our materials are, in many ways, the same as those used by potters over centuries before.
 We do however, have the benefit of commercially prepared clays rather than having to dig it from the ground ourselves.
 What makes our craft distinct is the same way in which handwriting is unique to each individual.
 The naturally occurring clays used to colour slips are then employed in unique, decorative ways on the surfaces of our pieces.
 We both employ different methods of decoration – Hannah could not do what Doug does, and vice versa.

-4. What is your definition or proudest moment as a maker so far?.
+4. What is your defining or proudest moment as a maker so far?.

 We are proud of the fact that we stick to our own passion.
 It would be easy in many ways to chase ceramic 'trends’.
 By following the fashion we would probably make faster-selling and more widely understood products, but for us, it is more than just making money.
 It is essential of course to make a living, but more so than that, we want to make a life.
 Creating the work we believe in, using the materials and methods that speak to us personally, is what we are truly passionate about.